Social Anxiety Meaning

 • dreading introductions

-• feeling exhausted after “normal” interactions
+• feeling exhausted after “normal” interactions (possibly lacking social emotional skills)

 It can feel physical too: blushing, sweating, shaking, dry mouth, nausea, racing heart, muscle tension, and that awful sensation of being too visible.
 These are all commonly described features of social anxiety and social anxiety disorder.
 (Mayo Clinic)